How to treat meniscus tears: A guide for runners

 Causes for meniscus tears from running

 Usually, a runner may tear a meniscus when they experience a sudden knee twist, e.g., trip or step on a stone.

 You may get diagnosed with a degenerative meniscus tear if you're an older runner (over 40).
-This simply means that your meniscus has worn a bit thin through natural aging, which means it can tear with very little force.
+This simply means that your meniscus has worn a bit thin through natural ageing, which means it can tear with very little force.

 Some people worry that running may be bad for their knees and cause extra wear and tear.
 The research shows this is not the case.
 When done at a recreational level, running seems to protect your knees from osteoarthritis (OA) compared to sedentary individuals.

 However, there is some evidence that competitive runners who train at high volumes and intensity may have a slightly increased risk of developing OA.

 Yes, you can run with a meniscus tear, but it depends on your specific circumstances.

 When looking at uninjured people, researchers have found that up to 50% of people over the age of 40 walk and run around with meniscus tears that give them no trouble.

 So, you can regain full function without the tear growing back together.
 You can read more about the treatment options and why some tears don't fuse here.

 It is usually OK to run with a meniscus tear if: